fru-io/handbook/docs/company/slack-policy.md

 ### Company-Wide Communication

-- **#welcome** - Company wide channel for general Q&A. Anyone in the company can post here, but you are not required to monitor or participate in the channel.
 - **#general** - Company wide channel for official announcements.
 Only administrators can post in this channel.
 It is for official use and you are expected to monitor the channel.
+- **#welcome** - Company wide channel for general Q&A. Anyone in the company can post here, but you are not required to monitor or participate in the channel.
+- **#people-services** - Use this channel to announce when you will be away from the keyboard for extended periods.
+Offical PTO requests should go through Bamboo.
+This channel is meant more as a courtesy to your team mates and managers.

 ### Company Products

 - **#ddev** - Conversations related to the DDEV-Local product that are not pod specific.
 - **#ddev-live** - Conversations related to the DDEV-Live product that are not pod specific.

+### Pod Channels

+Pod channels are working rooms for human communication.
+They should not contain automated messages and are team specific.

+- **#pod-events** - A room for discussing and planning events.
+- **#pod-features** - A room for discussing and planning work related to the features pod.
+- **#pod-images** - A room for discussing and planning work related to aligning images between local and live.
+- **#pod-leads** - A room for people serving in the pod lead role to communicate amongst each other and receive assistance.
+- **#pod-marketing** - A room for discussing and planning work related to the marketing pod.
+- **#pod-ops** - A room for discussing and planning work related to the ops pod.
+- **#pod-pm** - A room for discussing and planning work related to the project management pod.
+- **#pod-qa** - A room for discussing and planning work related to quality assurance and testing.
+- **#pod-security** - A room for discussing and planning work related to security.
+- **#pod-support** - A room for discussing and planning work related to support efforts.

 ### Feed Channels